FREE DOMESTIC SHIPPING ON ORDERS $125+ // VISIT US IN-STORE!!

 We also recommend signing up for a walking tour in your city, preferably hosted by an elder in your community though there are often self guided tours available.
 This is a great way to understand more about the history and Indigenous culture in your area.
-On June 4th, Philip Cote (Indigenous Ancestral knowledge keeper, historian and artist) is hosting a medicine walk in Toronto.
-It’s an opportunity to understand the history of plant knowledge as well as to break down misrepresentations about Indigenous life.
+Philip Cote (Indigenous Ancestral knowledge keeper, historian and artist) has hosted medicine walks in Toronto in the past.
+They're an opportunity to understand the history of plant knowledge as well as to break down misrepresentations about Indigenous life.

 As people working towards allyship, we must understand that it is not the job of Indigenous People to teach us how to be allies.
 Individuals should not expect that all Indigenous People are experts on all things Indigenous, or that they have the time and energy to teach.
 As allies, it is our responsibility to find resources and educate ourselves on these matters so that we can be confident that we are doing the work that we need to do as allies.